Ga naar Nederlandstalige versie

 EPCOT is an unusual theme park and therefore, it deserves unusual attractions.
 One of those unusual attractions is Mission SPACE.
 The ride simulates a flight to Mars and that’s quite an extraordinary experience.
 As Team Orange, we’re treated to strong g-forces and turbulent manoeuvres.
 This mission to Mars counts as Walt Disney World’s most intense attraction and it’s definitely not suited for those who suffer from motion sickness.
 However, there’s some kind of light version (Team Green) that doesn’t feature Mission SPACE’s most nauseating movements.

 Speed plays an important role in Mission SPACE, but it’s not the park’s fastest attraction.
 This honour is reserved for Test Track.
-I mostly remember this attraction in its original form, but I know that Chevrolet has treated it to a huge makeover in 2012.
+I mostly remember this attraction in its original form, but Chevrolet has treated the ride to a huge makeover in 2012.
 Test Track’s characterizing test dummies disappeared and they made way for a virtual world full of screens and neon.
 The modernized ride looks very appealing and the experience is still as awesome as it used to be.
 By the way… Test Track has a separate queue for single riders and this line is usually very short.
 If you don’t mind riding alone, this might be an ideal way to minimize your wait time.

 NIGHTTIME ENTERTAINMENT